dschonholtz/mcp-client-slackbot/README.md

 ## Architecture

-The bot is designed with a focused architecture:

-1. **SlackMCPBot**: Core class managing Slack events and message processing
+The bot has been refactored into a modular architecture with clear separation of concerns:

+- **config/** - Configuration and settings
+- **mcp/** - MCP server and tool integration
-2. **LLMClient**: Handles communication with LLM APIs (OpenAI, Groq, Anthropic)
+- **llm/** - LLM API integrations (OpenAI, Groq, Anthropic)
-3. **Server**: Manages communication with MCP servers
-4. **Tool**: Represents available tools from MCP servers
+- **slack/** - Slack app and event handlers
+- **conversation/** - Conversation history management
+- **tools/** - Tool execution and parsing
+- **utils/** - Logging and utility functions

 When a message is received, the bot:
 1. Sends the message to the LLM along with available tools
-2. If the LLM response includes a tool call, executes the tool
+2. Parses the LLM response for tool calls
+3. Executes tools with the requested parameters
-3. Returns the result to the LLM for interpretation
+4. Returns the result to the LLM for interpretation
-4. Delivers the final response to the user
+5. Delivers the final response to the user

+For more details on development, testing, and code style, see the [CLAUDE.md](CLAUDE.md) file.

 ## Credits